How to Customize Heading Levels for Table of Contents in Word

 Knowing how to generate automatically a table of contents in Word can save you a lot of time.
 It can also save you from all the hassle and guesswork.
 For one, you don’t have to keep scrolling all throughout your document repeatedly.
 You also don’t have to keep on adjusting the page numbers and formatting of your table of contents to accommodate any changes you made to your document.

 When you’re talking about thousands of pages of reports and manuscripts, this ability to automatically create a table of contents that is linked to your whole document is highly critical.
-One of the key elements in generating this automatic table of contents in Word is the set of headings that you use throughout the document.
+One of the key elements in generating this automatic Table of Contents in Word (or a ToC) is the set of headings that you use throughout the document.
 These headings can be customized so that you can show them all in your table of contents.

 Use Headings for Organizing Your Documents

 Headings are great for separating your multiple topics and keeping them all organized.
 It can serve as a guide for readers to know what they are going to read next.
 Headings are also useful for separating topics to subtopics and enumerating different points under one main topic, and so on.
 If you’re writing a really long document with thousands of pages, you may probably use dozens, if not hundreds, of headings at different levels.

 The different levels of headings can easily show readers specific topics or point of interests under one subject.
 As a writer, this can serve as your guide so you can further expound on your ideas and be specific instead of vague, which is not good in writing.

 The problem with having many heading levels, however, is that all of them may not show on your table of contents.
 By default, the auto-generated table of contents only show the first three heading levels you have created throughout your document.
 For documents or manuscripts that are dense with information, you may have up to 5 or more heading levels that you need to include in your table of contents.

 Alternatively to Word, you can create amazing table of contents slides in PowerPoint.